Sensaphone/ValuStor/README.md

 ValuStor is a key-value pair database solution originally designed as an alternative to memcached.
 It resolves a number of out-of-the-box limitations including lack of persistent storage, type-inflexibility, no direct redundancy or failover capabilities, poor scalability, and lack of SSL support.
-It can also be used for [JSON](#json) document storage and distributed message queue applications.
+It can also be used for [JSON](#json) document storage and asynchronous distributed message queue applications.
 It is an easy to use, single-file, header-only C++11-compatible project.

 This project wraps key-value pair operations around [ScyllaDB](https://www.scylladb.com), a Cassandra-compatible